vossavant/css-styleguide/README.md

 17. [Utility Classes](#utility)

 ## <a name="best-practices"></a>Best Practices
 - **<a href="#1.1">1.1 Indentation<a><a name="user-content-1.1"></a>** Call it a personal preference, but the primary author of this styleguide really adores tabs.
-The commonly-used double space, when combined with nested SASS selectors, can really make it hard to follow what is nested within what.
-The greater white space of a tab (4 spaces) is preferred.
+The commonly-used double space, when combined with nested SASS selectors, can make it difficult to follow nested selectors.
+The larger white space of a tab (4 spaces) is preferred.

   **Less Than Ideal**
   ```sass